Product Hunt made my startup $75k — and we’re not a tech company

-“Do you want to feature Book In A Box [author note: that’s my company] on Product Hunt?
+“Do you want to feature Book In A Box [author note: that’s my company, now called Scribe Media] on Product Hunt?
 We’ve had Mark Cuban, Alexis Ohanian, and many others feature their products.
 Would love to do a special one to advertise what you’re up to!”

 I only had a vague idea what Product Hunt was.

 So of course I told Erik I was a huge fan.

 I’m going to embarrass myself by quoting my email: